itsrts/thriveproject/readme.md

  - util    : cron and validate

 ## Usage
 The panel supports login, new requests, confirm requests.
-To register either use postmane or curl below
+A self contained sql file is added in the project root directory, with 5 drivers and 5 clients, to register either use postman or the curl below

 curl -X POST \
   http://localhost:8080/register \